-The Department of Public Safety is responsible for the unlocking of the administrative and academic campus buildings in the morning and securing them in the evenings.
+The Department of Campus Safety is responsible for the unlocking of the administrative and academic campus buildings in the morning and securing them in the evenings utilizing the Protégé system.
 Most buildings are open to the public during normal business hours.
 There is no controlled access during these hours.
-However, these buildings are secured and patrolled each evening by the Department of Public Safety.
+However, these buildings are secured and patrolled each evening by the Department of Campus Safety.
 Individuals can remain in academic and administrative buildings or enter them in the evening hours only after obtaining proper authorization.
-An exception to this policy is Hollenbeck Hall.
-A 24- hour access computer room is available for student use within this building.
-After 11:30 p.m. access to the remainder of the building is restricted as above.